Updated: Aug 11

 The elimination phase is when you will avoid all potentially bothersome items you can find in the “try it” and “caution” lists of the 3-column IC diet and the “most bothersome” items of the 2-column IC diet list.
 This can last anywhere from 2-4 weeks.
 If you are someone who is diet sensitive and are conducting your elimination diet correctly, you will achieve some extent of relief in your symptoms during this phase.

 After the elimination phase, you will begin a testing phase where you “test” each food, beverage, and supplement that is potentially bothersome one by one.

 An elimination diet is known as the “gold standard” in identifying food sensitivities - especially in the IC community.
 Some people like to take the elimination diet to the next step and eliminate foods high in oxalates or histamine or even foods containing gluten.
 I would not recommend doing this unless working with a Registered Dietitian who can ensure it is done safely.

 In my Road To Remission program, I guide my clients through an elimination diet and help them with their individual diet needs and pre-existing sensitivities.
 If you want to learn more about the program, click here.

 You do NOT have to restrict yourself for the rest of your life.
 The reality is, you more than likely can tolerate multiple things that are not considered “bladder-friendly”.

 Invest a few months time into conducting an elimination diet and make sure it is done right, so that you can avoid any nutrient deficiencies or doing it incorrectly (click here to read about the top 5 mistakes I see people make during an elimination diet).

 If you have any questions, send an email to email@example.com.
-If you are on Instagram, follow me @callieknutrition for more nutrition and IC tips.
+If you are on Instagram or Tiktok, follow me @callieknutrition for more nutrition and IC tips.